mottosso/Qt.py/CAVEATS.md

 ```

+##### Usecase

-> Note - I had been using the id as an index into a list.
+I had been using the id as an index into a list.
 But the unexpected return value from PyQt4 broke it by being invalid.
 The workaround was to always check that the returned id was between 0 and the max size I expect.

 – @justinfx

 <br>
 <br>
 <br>

 #### QtCore.QItemSelection